KomMonitor/web-client/documentation/ReadMe.md

 ## Folder Structure

-If you downloaded or cloned the Web Client the main folder contains the subfolders "app", "customizedExternalLibs", "documentation" and "misc" as well as some files.
+After you downloaded or cloned the Web Client the main folder contains the subfolders "app", "customizedExternalLibs", "documentation" and "misc" as well as some files.
 Most of these files are used in the building process.
 During the build process another folder named "node_modules" is created.
 This folder contains ...
 Some third-party libraries had to be modified or extended.
 To differentiate them form unmodified libraries they are placed in a separate folder ("customizedExternalLibs").
 The "app" folder is the most important folder, because it contains most of the source code.
 The "app" folder contains the "components", "iconsFromPngTree", "logos", "util" and (after the build process) "dependencies" subfolders.
 You can also find the index.html app.css files here.
 The "index.html" file is the starting point of the application.
 It is mainly used to load all needed scripts.
 All CSS rules (besides very few inline CSS declarations) can be found in the "app.css" file. "env.js" (an abbreviation for "environment") is a configuration file for important variables.
 E.g. it contains the list of predefined WMS layers (window.__env.wmsDatasets), which could be edited if you wanted to add a specific WMS layer permanently.
 The folders "logos" and "iconsFromPngTree" contain various images used in different locations of the Web Client.
 The data-exchange-service, an AngularJS service, can be found in the "util" folder.